hyperfield/yt-channel-downloader/README.md

 - **Download Marking**: Keeps track of downloaded files for easier management.
 - **Playlist Downloads**: Download all or some videos from a playlist URL.
 - **Channel Downloads**: Download all or some videos from a channel URL.
-- **Single Video or Audio Downloads**: Type in a single video link and download it.
+- **Single Video or Audio Downloads**: Paste any supported link (YouTube, Vimeo, Twitch, SoundCloud, Facebook, Instagram, Twitter/X, TikTok, Udemy*, Reddit, and more via yt-dlp) and download it.
 - **Thumbnail Downloads**: Download thumbnails for each of your videos.
 - **Private and Age-Restricted Videos**: Download media on behalf of your Youtube account.

+\*Some providers (for example, Udemy or other premium services) still require valid account cookies/credentials.
+Configure them via `File -> YouTube login` (cookies-from-browser) before attempting restricted downloads.

 ### Coming Soon